BernardFW/bernard/README.md

 We know that some provider do not allow yet group conversation although they will soon, so the building of those ID has to be future-proof.

 Those ID must also be short and textual, so they can be used as key, for indexing and so on.
+Also, the ID space between sender/conversation and platforms must not overlap.
+Like `fb:single:12345` and `fb:user:12345` for the conversation and the user.

 The framework will maintain 2 contexts